DenisMtfl/node-red-contrib-dynamic-thermostat/README.md

     $ cd ~/.node-red
     $ npm install node-red-contrib-dynamic-thermostat

-# Configuration
+# Configurations

-The node has 1 input with `(3 topic-payloads)` and 1 output `(object with 4 payloads)` As described below.
+The node has 1 input with `(4 topic-payloads)` and 1 output `(object with 4 payloads)` As described below.
 In the output you have `onoff` it contains a boolean if the heater have to go on or off.
 If the hysteresis is active `onoff` is `null`:

 ## Input
-You have to set 3 payloads for success function:
+You have to set 4 payloads for success function:

+* topic: `switch`, payload: true/false, you can force to switch on or off the thermostat
 * topic: `target`, payload: target temperatur, e.g. `23`
 * topic: `current`, payload: current temperatur, e.g. `19` (comes from your thermometer)
 * topic: `hysteresis`, payload: target temperatur, e.g. `0.3`